Church of Sts. Constantine and Helena (Skopje): Architecture and engineering

 The church follows traditional Eastern Orthodox architectural styles.
 The architecture project for the new church was made by Iskra Lekovska and Vladimir Lekovski from the Skopje studio "Lelelele".
-The church is designed in the form of a cross from ariel view, the facade is made of travertine a type of limestone, while the roof is gold painted.
+The church is designed in the form of a cross from aerial view, the facade is made of travertine a type of limestone, while the roof is gold painted.

 The bell tower is 50 meters tall while the church is 30 meters.The bells themselves were cast at the famous Grassmayr foundry in Innsbruck, Austria.
 With their size, they represent one of the largest set of bells in the Balkans, where the largest bell weighs 8.5 tons.
-Before their installation on the tower, the bells were solemnly consecrated by Archbishop of Ohrid and Macedonia and of Justiniana Prima Stefan on September 9, 2015.
+Before their installation on the tower, the bells were solemnly consecrated by Archbishop of Ohrid and Macedonia and of Justiniana Prima Stefan on 9 September 2015.

 The mosaics are the work of Macedonian mosaicist and icon painter Dejan Kratevski.
 The frescoes are the work of Larisa Brondarenko while the iconostasis is the work of Malka Koneska, Vasko Uchkov, and Valentina Koneska.